-Jacqueline Savitz is Oceana’s Senior Vice President for U.S. Oceans and Global Fishing Watch.
+Jacqueline Savitz is Oceana’s Senior Vice President for U.S. Oceans.
 Her background and training in marine biology and environmental toxicology combined with over two decades of policy experience provide Oceana with a combination of sound science, clear environmental vision and successful leadership.
 In addition to overseeing all campaigns for U.S. Oceans, Savitz leads Oceana’s involvement in Global Fishing Watch, a partnership of Oceana, SkyTruth and Google that has made the tracks of the global commercial fishing fleet available to everyone in the world with an internet connection, in near real time, for free.
 Global Fishing Watch sheds light on commercial fishing behavior worldwide.

 Savitz has held several positions at Oceana over her ten-plus year tenure, including senior scientist, senior campaign director and deputy vice president of U.S. campaigns.
 During that time she designed and led Oceana campaigns on climate and energy, mercury and cruise ship pollution.